DanielBrito/marioplan/README.md

 # :star: Marioplan

-First contact with ReactJS and Firebase.
+First contact with ReactJS, Redux and Firebase.

 ## :round_pushpin: Available at: